 Some people skip breakfast because they find it time-consuming to prepare, and they thought it would ruin their diet.
 If your mornings are busy, plan and prepare your breakfast meals in advance so you won’t have to risk skipping them.
 Make sure to have a healthy breakfast meal plan to work off of.

 Here are a few ideas for an easy and quick breakfast:

 - You can grab whole wheat bread with some high-protein peanut butter.

 - Quickly mix some hot instant oatmeal with milk and top it with a diced apple.

 - Enjoy a lower-carb Profile pancake in a mug!

-- Prepare a super easy twist on Profile’s Chocolate Brownie Shake the night before and enjoy a “Brownie Batter Overnight Oats” in the morning
+- Prepare a super easy twist on Profile’s Chocolate Brownie Shake the night before.
+Enjoy a “Brownie Batter Overnight Oats” in the morning.

 3) Stay away from the unhealthy trigger food

 Open your refrigerator, cabinets, and even drawers.
 Inspect all the food and ask yourself these questions: Are these foods healthy for me?
 How will I feel after I eat these foods?
 Will I lose control if I eat this food?
 Will I crave eating this over and over again?